-Village Family Dental is committed to maintaining the privacy of personal information in its possession and has taken many precautions to safeguard it.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of the information we maintain, and we are taking significant steps to mitigate the risk to persons impacted by this incident.
+Village Family Dental is committed to protecting the privacy of data it maintains.
+We continue to work with cybersecurity professionals to evaluate and enhance our practices and internal controls, and we are taking significant steps to mitigate the risk to persons impacted by this incident.